DustinKLo/nginx-openid-demo/README.md

 - OpenID Connect integration is supported only in <b>[NGINX-PLUS](https://www.nginx.com/products/nginx/)</b>, but it requires a license

-Authentication is handled at the proxy level under a `lua` code block in `nginx.conf`
+Authentication is handled at the proxy level under a `lua` code block in `nginx.conf` The [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc) library is used to authenticate requests against the OpenID Connect server (`keycloak`)

 ```lua
 access_by_lua_block {